FranciszekFraszczyk/franciszekfraszczyk.github.io/content/contact/_index.md

 ---

 <div style="text-align: justify; margin-bottom: 30px;">
-  Whether you are looking to recruit for a technical role, discuss a research collaboration in physical systems, or simply want to chat, feel free to drop me a line.
+Whether you are looking to recruit for a technical role, discuss a research collaboration, or simply want to chat, feel free to drop me a line.
 I am currently based in <strong>Kildare, Ireland</strong> and am open to local opportunities as well as regional relocation.
 </div>

 ---